How to Maximize Copper in Your PCB Design: The Pros and Cons of Copper Pouring Versus Placing

-There is a saying in PCB design, “Copper is free.”
-It means a PCB designer must think in reverse.
+There is a saying in copper pour PCB design, “Copper is free.”
+It means a PCB editor designer must think in reverse.
 A board starts off as solid copper, and the copper you don’t want is removed.
 It is faster to build, less consumptive, and less expensive to make a board that is mostly copper as compared to the same size board that is mostly bare.
 Picking the correct technique will make the difference between an effortless or frustrating experience.

 The act of maximizing copper is most commonly achieved two ways:

 Manually – This method is usually faster, but sloppy.
 By defining and placing specific shapes, copper can be quickly placed as objects.
-These objects can be assigned to a net and will be checked for shorts or errors during the continuity check.
+These routing objects can be assigned to a net and will be checked for shorts or errors during the continuity check.
 This technique is preferred for quick turns or prototype builds.

 Automatically – This method is more time consuming; however, a copper pour can better facilitate maximizing copper usage.
 Instead of laying out the board and then going back and placing copper shapes to fill it in, maximum copper can be left behind by drawing a border around the board area and pouring the copper in.